Walking is a natural activity that is restricted due to our lifestyle, work habits and the availability of automobiles.

 The body is toned up due to regular exercise.

-- However, during a sedentary lifestyle, the chances of sweat are minimal and increase the load on the kidneys.
+• However, during a sedentary lifestyle, the chances of sweating are minimal, and the kidney load increases.

-- This helps decrease the load on the kidneys as some of the salt is expelled out by sweat.
+• This helps decrease the kidney load as some of the salt is expelled by sweat.

 Overcome depression & anxiety

-- Mental stress exaggerates due to lack of physical activity and goes down due to regular physical exercise.
+• Mental stress exaggerates due to lack of physical activity and decreases due to regular physical exercise.

-- If you are stressed, go out for a walk in pleasant surroundings like a green farm or beside water bodies.
+• If stressed, walk in pleasant surroundings like a green farm or beside water bodies.

 This will help you overcome anxiety and depression.